The burning question for most people is ‘what will I get?’ or ‘what will I owe?’.

 There is no magic formula for this and it is not simply a case of arithmetic.
-Divorce legislation sets out a checklist of things that a court takes into account when asked to make decisions about how to divide up matrimonial assets, income and pensions.
+Divorce/dissolution legislation sets out a checklist of things that a court takes into account when asked to make decisions about how to divide up family assets, income and pensions.
 In most cases, the court carries out a balancing exercise of different factors and there is often more than one answer - courts work in terms of bands of reasonableness.
 It is therefore important that you do not assume that information friends or relatives give about their own experience of financial matters will be the right advice for you.

 Prenuptial Agreements